Anyonic quantum symmetries of finite spaces: Introduction

 Besides the motivations mentioned in the previous paragraph, there is a fruitful point of view that motivates us further along this line of investigations.
 It is the idea of viewing braided compact quantum groups as symmetry objects of suitable spaces - an idea of deep interest and rich study in the case of ordinary compact quantum groups initiated by Wang \cite{wang}, see for example the introduction of \cite{BJR2022}.
 The space under consideration is a finite space consisting of $N$ points, together with the action of its symmetry group, the permutation group $\textup{S}_N$.
-However, it is well-known that the group algebra of a nonabelian finite group does not admit any coquasitriangular structure, thus forcing us to restrict our attention to the action of the cyclic group $\mathbb{Z}/N\mathbb{Z}$ via the cyclic permutation of length $N$.
+However, it is well-known that the group algebra of a nonabelian finite group does not admit any coquasitriangular structure (see for instance \cite{montgomery}*{Example 10.2.8}), thus forcing us to restrict our attention to the action of the cyclic group $\mathbb{Z}/N\mathbb{Z}$ via the cyclic permutation of length $N$.
 Fixing a primitive $N$\nobreakdash-th root of unity $\omega$ enables us to construct an $\textup{R}$\nobreakdash-matrix for the group $\mathbb{Z}/N\mathbb{Z}$.
 Consequently, the embeddings of $\mathbb{Z}/N\mathbb{Z}$\nobreakdash-$\textup{C}^*$\nobreakdash-algebras $A$ and $B$ in $A\boxtimes_{\textup{R}}B$ commute up to $\omega$, the phase factor.
-A similar commutation relation also appears while permuting particles with fraction statistics or \emph{anyons}~\cite{MR1081990}.
+When $N=2$, this braiding closely resembles fermions, giving rise to the broader scenario when particles with fractional statistics or \emph{anyons} are permuted, as introduced in \cite{MR1081990}.
 In his article~\cite{MR1258379}, Majid witnessed a resemblance between anyons and braided Hopf algebras in the category of $\mathbb{Z}/N\mathbb{Z}$\nobreakdash-algebras.
 Extending that dictionary, a braided compact quantum group over $\mathbb{Z}/N\mathbb{Z}$ is an analytic counterpart of an anyonic quantum group that appeared in Majid's work.
 In this article, we call them anyonic compact quantum groups, the following theorem providing the first such example:

 \begin{theorem} The anyonic quantum permutation group $\textup{S}^+_N(\textup{R})$ exists for any primitive $N$\nobreakdash-th root of unity $\omega$. \end{theorem}

 As one expects, the anyonic quantum permutation group should be a quantum subgroup of an anyonic free unitary quantum group.
 The difficulty in defining such an analogue, as pointed out in \cite{BJR2022}, is the definition of the conjugate representation of a unitary representation.
 However, we settled this in \cite{BJR2022} over the circle group $\mathbb{T}$ and a braided free unitary quantum group $\textup{U}^+_{\zeta}(F)$ was constructed.
 In this article, we first achieve the same construction but over the cyclic group $\mathbb{Z}/N\mathbb{Z}$, i.e., we construct the anyonic free unitary quantum group $\textup{U}^+_{N}(\textup{R})$ and then show that $\textup{S}^+_N(\textup{R})$ is a quantum subgroup, as stated in the theorems below.